kgregory2023/UniConnectWebApp-Capstone-University-Projects/README.md

 Controller -

 Routes - Defines routes that will be called to, primarily by the frontend, in order to carry out specific database and backend functions.

-### For the front end
-With Node.JS and git bash terminal, ensure you have ran

-`npm i`

-and to run the front end you enter the command
-`npm run dev`
-which will open the frontend on a localhost website with a port specified within the terminal